DataDog/hiring-engineers/answers.md

 # Introduction
 Hello,
-My name is Mal Herring and may I take the pleasure in submitting my technical assessment for your review.
+My name is Mal Herring and may I take this opportunity to introduce myself and submit to you my technical assessment review.

-I'd like to take a moment to tell you a little more about myself.
-I live in Welwyn, Hertfordshire with my partner Rosie and our 3 year old daughter, Violet.
+Let me tell you a little more about me.
+I live in Welwyn, Hertfordshire with my partner, Rosie and our 3 year old daughter, Violet.
 This last week we also introduced a kitten which my daughter named Mog so I am getting used to having a pet amongst a moody toddler who's just learnt the word "No!"

-I have a few passions in life, Music (used to be a DJ - don't ask me about headphones unless you really like the subject) :grin: - Trying to keep fit (gym/cycling/MMA) - Snowboarding (not been for years) and of course I love being a Dad and teaching someone else how to be cheeky and sarcastic, which my other half doesn't appreciate.
+I have a few passions in life, Music (used to be a DJ, still have the vinyl - don't ask me about headphones) :grin: - Trying to keep fit (gym/cycling/MMA) - Self Improvement (very active MindValley user) - Snowboarding (not been for years) and of course I love being a Dad and teaching someone else how to be cheeky and sarcastic, which my other half doesn't appreciate.
 One of my biggest acheivements in recent years, other than becoming a parent, was cycling with two of my closest friends to Paris on road bikes, we took the long route and cycled some 260 miles.
 I prefer hotels over tents but not when shared with two other guys...
 Cycling through France is something I'd love to do again, riding through the Somme Battlefields was incredibly sombre but there is such history in the region that I'd love to spend more time there on the next ride through.

 So, onto the technical assessment, I have provided my answers as best as I can and supplied the associated screenshots.
 Each section is contained within its own block, and of course, I used the Datadog knowledge base extensively, which I found to be brilliant.